Effective Date: November 14, 2012 | Last Updated: January 1, 2020

 We use information as otherwise permitted by law.

 Our legal basis for processing under European law.
 European legislation requires us to identify a lawful basis for everything we do with your information (as described above).
-When European law applies, our basis for processing your information is typically to perform a contract with you.
+When European law applies, our basis for processing your information is typically to perform a contract with you or our customer.
 We also process information based on consent.

 We will share your information within the InnerWorkings family of companies.
-This includes our subsidiaries, affiliates, our parent company and its subsidiaries.
+This includes contact and account information with our current and future subsidiaries, affiliates, and our parent company and its subsidiaries.

-We will share your information with third parties who perform services on our behalf.
-For example, we share information with vendors who help us manage our online account registration process or who fulfill your purchases.
-We also share information with third parties like advertisers and advertising networks that assist us in marketing and advertising our products or services.
-We may also share information with analytics and search engine providers.
+We will share your information with vendors who perform services on our behalf for a business purpose.
+For example, we share account, payment, financial, transactional, and site information with vendors who help us manage our online account registration process or who fulfill your purchases.
+We also share contact, transactional, and site information with third parties like advertisers and advertising networks that assist us in marketing and advertising our products or services.
+We may also share contact and site usage information with analytics and search engine providers.

 We may share your information with any successor to all or part of our business.
 For example, if part or all of our business or assets are sold, we may disclose our customer list as part of that transaction.
 Where legally required we will give you prior notice and if you have the legal right to do so, allow you to object.